 Sustainable Sewing: Sewing for Posterity

 Considering the fact that such a large percentage of environmental damage is related to clothing being so “disposable”, a sensible answer for sustainable sewing or eco-fashion is simply to sew for posterity.
 Why not sew items you will treasure, keep and even hand down to other generations.
-This means items made of natural fibres which are strong and resilient, in styles that will stand the test of time.
-If you do grow bored with them, simply store them some place safe to either pass down or unearth a few seasons hence.
+This means items made of natural fibers which are strong and resilient, in styles that will stand the test of time.
+If you do grow bored with them, simply store them someplace safe to either pass down or unearth a few seasons hence.

 I know from experience that unpacking the storage closet can be a lot of fun and what’s boring now can be extra exciting after a time.
 Absence, after all, only makes the heart grow fonder.
 Better yet, when you sew sustainable items for friends and family you are helping them to support the environment too!

 Our grandparents would also reuse a garment – my mother ‘turned’ cuffs and collars on Dad’s shirts as the edges wore; an old, hole-y blanket became the batting of the quilt that used up the scraps of fabric from other garments.
 When there was no ‘life’ left in an item, buttons & zippers were removed for re-use.
 I am trying to practice my sewing in this manner – I sew smaller pieces of batting together to make the size needed, scraps become filling for stuffies, the fleece PJ top that makes me sweat at night is now batting for small crafts like coin purses or glasses cases.

 It all just takes a little forethought and planning.